Costs and Scholarships For International Students

 - Ranges from USD $1,000 to $15,000 per academic year, and is renewable up to four years of study.
 Full scholarships are not available.

-- Students who apply and are accepted to the University are automatically considered for this award - no separate application is necessary.
+- If you apply and are accepted to the University are automatically considered for this award - no separate application is necessary.

-- We recommend that students who wish to be considered for the Libermann Scholarship submit their application for admission by April 1.
+- We recommend that if you wish to be considered for the Libermann Scholarship you submit an application for admission by April 1.
 Funding is limited and late applications cannot be guaranteed consideration for a scholarship.

 - Graduate students: The Libermann Scholarship is only available to undergraduates.
 Please consult with your graduate school directly to inquire about funding opportunities.
 Graduate departments will have their own deadlines and applications for tuition discounts and graduate assistantships.